Psicothema

-Psicothema is a quarterly peer-reviewed open access scientific journal covering psychology.
-It was established in 1989 in Asturias, Spain, and is published by the University of Oviedo's Psychology Faculty and the Psychological Association of the Principality of Asturias.
-The editor-in-chief is José Muñiz.
-According to the Journal Citation Reports, the journal has a 2018 impact factor of 1.551.
+Psicothema is a quarterly peer-reviewed diamond open access academic journal covering psychology.
+It was established in 1989 in Asturias (Spain) and is published by the Psychological Association of the Principality of Asturias.
+The editor-in-chief is Laura E. Gómez (Universidad de Oviedo).
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 3.5.
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 3.5.